Gain access to personalized product screening, the best pricing, rewards, and more!

 Preventing Mole Cricket Reinfestation

-• Prevent Mole Cricket reinfestation by applying both Dominion 2L and Valar Plus Bifenthrin Granules quarterly for continued protection.
-You should also perform regular mowing, dethatching, and fertilization to keep your lawn strong and healthy.
+- Prevent mole cricket reinfestation by applying Dominion 2L and Valar Plus Bifenthrin Granules quarterly for continued protection.
+To keep your lawn strong and healthy, you should also perform regular mowing, dethatching, and fertilization.